awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 **To make the Greengrass root directory read\-only**

-1. Grant required access to the AWS IoT Greengrass:
-**Note**
-This step is required only if you want to make the Greengrass root directory read\-only\.
-The write directory must be configured before you begin this procedure\.
+Follow these steps only if you want to make the Greengrass root directory read\-only\.
+The write directory must be configured before you begin\.

+1. Grant access permissions to required directories:

    1. Give read and write permissions to the `config.json` owner\.